 1. Traditional Hanging Hay Nets

 Classic rope or knotless nets tied to a fence post or wall.
 These slow down feeding but pose risks if hung too high or if used with shod horses.
+(We will talk more about this in the next sections)

 2. Ground Feeders with Hay Nets